maranac0d3r/object2/README.md

 # object2 - Inspired from Selectn
-Get from an object, easily.
+Get from and put to an object, easily.

 ```shell
 npm i object2 --save